nowigo/whattoexpect/index.md

 ### How do I do this?

 You should start by making an account at github.com, then head over to https://pages.github.com/ to see some instructions.

+### Did you have to do any styling?

+I did not.
+I just typed some things into this template that they start you with.